TRPG0/BRC-Archipelago/INFO.md

 	- Normal = 1792, Less = 1472, Much Less = 1184
 - `starting_movestyle`: Choose which movestyle to start with.
 - `limited_graffiti`: Each graffiti design can only be used a limited number of times before being removed from your inventory.
-	- M and L graffiti can be used 10 times, XL graffiti can be used 6 times.
-	- Small graffiti is not affected.
 	- In some cases, such as completing a dream, using graffiti to defeat enemies, or spraying over your own graffiti, uses will not be counted.
 	- If this option is enabled, spraying graffiti will be disabled during crew battles to prevent softlocking.
-- `harder_crew_battles`: Significantly increases the score requirements for each crew battle.
+- `score_difficulty`: Alters the score required to win score challenges and crew battles.
 - `damage_multiplier`: Multiplies all damage received.
 	- At 3x, most damage will OHKO the player, including falling into pits.
 At 6x, all damage will OHKO the player.
+- `death_link`: When you die, everyone dies.
+The reverse is also true.

 ## Setup (Server)

 **Note that only one player in the multiworld will need to complete these steps.**

 1. Download and install [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 You can skip installing the games you don't plan on playing, but make sure that `Generator` is checked.
-Optionally, you can also check `Text, to !command and chat` under Clients if you would like to be able to send chat messages while playing.
+Optionally, you can also check `Text, to !command and chat` under Clients if you would like to be able to send chat messages in a separate window while playing.

 2. Download `bomb_rush_cyberfunk.apworld` from the pins in Discord and add it to your worlds folder.
 (Default path: `C:\ProgramData\Archipelago\lib\worlds`)